atlisg/vegan-bot/pm.md

 * Change editor settings, e.g. `trailing-commas: true`
 * Share on facebook and twitter and remove old share button
 * Deploy to server
+* Setup Google analytics
+  * Track each path in the app